scikit-build/scikit-build-core/.github/CONTRIBUTING.md

+# Setting up for development

-See the [Scikit-HEP Developer introduction][skhep-dev-intro] for a detailed description of best practices for developing Scikit-HEP packages.
+See the [Scikit-HEP Developer introduction][skhep-dev-intro] for a detailed description of best practices for developing packages.

 [skhep-dev-intro]: https://scikit-hep.org/developer/intro

-# Quick development
+## Quick development

 The fastest way to start with development is to use nox.
 If you don't have nox, you can use `pipx run nox` to run it without installing, or `pipx install nox`.